binwiederhier/ntfy/README.md

 ## Sponsors
 I have just very recently started accepting donations via [GitHub Sponsors](https://github.com/sponsors/binwiederhier), and [Liberapay](https://liberapay.com/ntfy).
 I would be humbled if you helped me carry the server and developer account costs.
 Even small donations are very much appreciated.
-A big fat **Thank You** to the folks already sponsoring ntfy:
+A big fat **Thank You** to the folks who have sponsored ntfy in the past, or are still sponsoring ntfy:

 <a href="https://github.com/neutralinsomniac"><img src="https://github.com/neutralinsomniac.png" width="40px" /></a>
 <a href="https://github.com/aspyct"><img src="https://github.com/aspyct.png" width="40px" /></a>